Pontoon Boat Winterization Checklist — Every Step Before Storage

 Engine Winterization — The Most Critical Steps

-This is where people make the most expensive mistakes.
-Seriously.
-Get this section wrong and you’re looking at a top-end engine rebuild or a seized lower unit come spring.
-I run a Mercury 150 four-stroke outboard, so my steps here are specific to outboards, but I’ll cover sterndrive (I/O) differences too.
+This is where the expensive mistakes happen.
+Get it wrong and you’re looking at a top-end rebuild or a seized lower unit come April.
+I run a Mercury 150 four-stroke outboard, so these steps lean toward outboards — but I’ll flag the sterndrive differences where they matter.

 Fuel Stabilizer — Do This First

-Before you do anything else to the engine, add fuel stabilizer to the tank while it still has a decent amount of fuel in it.
+Add fuel stabilizer before you do anything else.
+The tank should still have a decent amount of fuel in it when you do.
 I use Star Tron Enzyme Fuel Treatment — a 1-ounce bottle treats up to 16 gallons, and a 4-ounce bottle runs about $9 at any big-box sporting goods store.
-Run the engine for 10 minutes after adding it so the treated fuel works its way through the entire fuel system.
-Do not just dump it in a full tank and call it done.
-The stabilized fuel needs to reach the carburetor or fuel injectors.
+Run the engine for 10 minutes after adding it.
+That’s how the treated fuel actually works its way through the entire fuel system.
+Don’t just dump it in a full tank and walk away.
+The stabilized fuel has to reach the injectors.

-For outboards, I also drain the VST (vapor separator tank) if my engine has one.
-Mercury four-strokes do.
-Check your manual — some engines have a drain screw on the VST; others need a fuel line disconnected at the engine and the primer bulb squeezed until dry.
+For outboards with a VST — vapor separator tank — I drain that too.
+Mercury four-strokes have one.
+Check your manual.
+Some engines have a dedicated drain screw on the VST; others need a fuel line disconnected at the engine and the primer bulb squeezed until dry.

-I/O engines have an additional step: you need to run stabilized fuel through the carburetor until the engine dies from fuel starvation.
-This purges raw fuel from the float bowl so it doesn’t varnish over winter.
-It sounds counterintuitive — killing the engine on purpose — but it’s the correct procedure for carbureted sterndrives.
+I/O engines add another step: run stabilized fuel through the carburetor until the engine dies from fuel starvation.
+This purges raw fuel from the float bowl so it can’t varnish over four months.
+Killing the engine on purpose sounds wrong.
+It isn’t — it’s the correct procedure for carbureted sterndrives.

 Fogging Oil — Don’t Skip This

-Burned by skipping this once, I now buy a full can of CRC Heavy Duty Corrosion Inhibitor (the marine-grade “fogging oil” version, part number 06039) every fall.
-It costs about $12 a can.
-With the engine warm from running the stabilizer, remove the flame arrestor or air intake cover and spray a steady stream of fogging oil into the intake while the engine is running at idle.
-The engine will smoke heavily.
+Don’t make my mistake.
+I skipped this once, figured it probably wasn’t that important.
+It is.
+Now I buy a full can of CRC Heavy Duty Corrosion Inhibitor — the marine-grade fogging oil version, part number 06039 — every single fall.
+About $12 a can.
+With the engine still warm from running the stabilizer, pull the flame arrestor or air intake cover and spray a steady stream into the intake while the engine idles.
+It will smoke heavily.
 That’s normal.
-Then shut the engine off mid-spray so the cylinders are coated with oil while sitting.
-This prevents cylinder wall corrosion over the storage period.
+Shut it off mid-spray so the cylinders sit coated in oil all winter.
+This is what prevents cylinder wall corrosion during storage.

-Four-stroke outboards also need a full oil and filter change before storage — not in spring, in fall.
-Old oil contains combustion byproducts and acids that will corrode engine internals if they sit all winter.
-I use Quicksilver 4-Stroke Marine Engine Oil 10W-30, a 6-quart kit with the filter runs about $45.
-Takes 20 minutes.
+Four-stroke outboards also need an oil and filter change before storage — and I mean fall, not spring.
+Old oil carries combustion byproducts and acids that will work on engine internals all winter long if you leave them in there.
+I use Quicksilver 4-Stroke Marine Engine Oil 10W-30.
+A 6-quart kit with the filter runs around $45 and takes maybe 20 minutes to do.

 Lower Unit Gear Lube

 Drain and refill the lower unit gear lube every fall.
-Always.
-If you pull the drain plug and see milky or foamy fluid, you have a water intrusion problem — usually a failed seal — that needs to be addressed before spring.
+No exceptions.
+If you pull the drain plug and the fluid comes out milky or foamy, you’ve got a water intrusion problem — usually a failed seal — that needs to be fixed before spring, not after.
 Fresh gear lube is cheap.
 A gear lube pump kit and a quart of Quicksilver High Performance Gear Lube runs about $22.
-Water in the lower unit that freezes will crack the housing.
+Water sitting in the lower unit through a freeze cycle will crack the housing.
 That repair starts at $600.

 Water System and Plumbing

-Probably should have opened with this section, honestly, because it’s the one most DIYers rush through or forget half of.
-There are more water-holding components on a pontoon than most people realize.
+Probably should have opened with this section, honestly.
+It’s the one most DIYers rush through — or skip half of — because there are more water-holding components on a pontoon than most people realize until they’re draining their third unexpected pocket of standing water.

 Live Wells, Bilge, and Wash-Down Systems

 Start by running all your pumps to empty what you can mechanically.
-Then use a wet/dry shop vac to pull the remaining water out of every sump.
-The bilge on most pontoons sits low in the toon tubes — check both sides if you have a tritoon.
-A standard shop vac with a narrow crevice attachment gets most of it.
+Then pull out a wet/dry shop vac and get the remaining water out of every sump.
+The bilge on most pontoons sits low in the toon tubes — check both sides on a tritoon.
+A narrow crevice attachment gets into most of those spaces.

 After vacuuming, blow compressed air through every water line fitting.
-I use a basic 3-gallon portable air compressor and blow through the inlet, the outlet, and any crossover lines.
-Don’t skip the wash-down system if you have one — those 1/2-inch lines trap water in every low spot and joint.
+I use a basic 3-gallon portable compressor and work through the inlet, outlet, and any crossover lines.
+Don’t skip the wash-down system — those half-inch lines trap water in every low spot and joint, and they’re easy to forget because you don’t use them that often.

 RV Antifreeze — The Right Kind